-Following the interview with Eminem, the Secret Service decided not to refer the case to a federal prosecutor.
+Following the interview, BuzzFeed reports the Secret Service decided against sending the case to a federal prosecutor.